dlguswo333/dlguswo333.github.io/markdown/2025/12-07-en-rental-car-travel-dolomites.md

 They charged me 349.84 euros on Monday October 13th excluding the deposit.
 ![rental-information](/img/2025-12-07-rental-car-travel-dolomites/rental-information.webp)

 As expeced I did not get a Ford I reserved but a Jeep Renegade.
-Thankfully it is a hybrid but...
+Thankfully it was a hybrid but...
 I will leave the details about the car I had at the travel review section.

 # How to Drive in Italy